You've been accepted! Now what do you do? Don't worry; we have all the steps you need to be sure you get off to a great start.

 MAVzone provides single sign-on access to information about what's happening on campus, your Colorado Mesa University email account, online classes, and network drives.
 You will also use MAVzone to look up and register for classes (after your first semester), add or drop classes, check grades, view financial aid status, make payments, and more.

-To log in to MAVzone use your network username and password provided in your acceptance letter.
+Now that you’re an admitted CMU student, you have been assigned your own student ID number (starting with 700).
+Shortly after you were admitted, you received an email from us instructing you to activate your MAVzone user account.
+You’ll need your student ID number at that time.
 The first time you log into MAVzone, you will be prompted to change your password.
 If you forget or lose your password, call the IT Helpdesk at 970.248.2111

 Check out our financial aid and cost estimator.